lapphe/AMBER-pipeline/tutorial.md

 # Behavior classification <br>
 Behavior classification is performed in SimBA using the preconfigure AMBER_SimBA_project. <br>

-1. Start the SimBA conda environment and open simba `conda activate simbaenv` <br>
+1. Start the SimBA conda environment and open simba<br>
+`conda activate simbaenv` <br>
 `simba`
 2. Load the SimBA_AMBER_project using the SimBA GUI. <br>
 The project config file is found in _AMBER-pipeline/SimBA_AMBER_project/project_folder/project_config.ini_.
-From here, you can follow the SimBA user [guide for analyzing new videos](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md).
-Below is an overview of the steps. <br>
+From here, you can follow the SimBA user [guide for analyzing new videos](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md) or follow the steps below. <br>

 3. Import videos <br>
 These should be the same videos you performd pose estimation on.
 You can select the "Import SYMLINK" box to use symbolic links to the videos instead of copying the full videos into the SimBA project.